backtrace-labs/backtrace-javascript/packages/nestjs/README.md

 types, or a function that can return a `boolean`.
 The array types will match using `instanceof`.
 The function will have the thrown error passed as the first parameter.

+**Note:** include is tested before exclude, so if exception type is both included and excluded, it will be included.

 ### Upload source maps

 Client-side error reports are based on minified code.
 Upload source maps and source code to resolve minified code to